timberkerkvliet/seizento/README.md

 }
 ```

-Then we can set the value with a PUT request to `/expression/stock`
+Then we can set an expression to define our desired values with a PUT request to `/expression/stock`:

 ```
 {